Travel Guide Customize Your Trip

 • Ram Mandir

-Lord ram has been famous for his kindness and respectful behavior towards everyone.
-Therefore, along with Janaki Mandir, there is ram Mandir in Janakpur.
-Ram Mandir is 10 minutes walk away from Janaki Mandir.
+Lord Ram is famous for his kindness and respectful behavior towards everyone.
+Therefore, along with Janaki Mandir, there is Ram Mandir in Janakpur.
+Ram Mandir is a 10-minute walk away from Janaki Mandir.
 Ram Mandir is on the opposite side of Ganga Sagar.
-On this temple, there is an idol of lord ram along with his brother.
-People from all around Nepal visit Ram Mandir on Ram Navami so it is mostly crowded on this day.
-Ram Navami is the day when lord ram was born so devotee Singh Bhajans and celebrate Ram Navami.
-On Vivaha Panchami, pries perform marriage rituals from ram Mandir to Janaki Mandir.
+On this Temple is an idol of lord ram and his brother.

 • Nari Bikash Kendra

-• Accommodation during Janakpur Tour
+• Accommodation during the Janakpur Tour

 • Safety Measure